CMS-HGCAL/reco-prodtools/README.md

   --tag MYTAG
 ```

 Here, one can produce a custom set of particles by providing `PART_PDGID` as a set of comma-separated single PDG IDs.
-To simulate the decay of unstable particles, e.g. quarks, gluons or taus,  an alternative particle gun based on Pythia8 can be used by setting `--gunMode pythia8`.
+To simulate the decay of unstable particles, e.g. quarks, gluons or taus, an alternative particle gun based on PYTHIA8 can be used by setting `--gunMode pythia8`.
 The Pythia8 gun can also be either a 'Pt' or 'E' gun.
+Mind that if `--thresholdMax PTMAX` is not provided (or is negative), it will be set to the value of `thresholdMin` (and therefore produce events with a fixed p_T/energy).

 To produce `NEVENTS` GEN-SIM-DIGI events with pair of particles within given angular distance ΔR(η,φ) (per event), where the first particle is of type `PART_PDGID` and in the p_T range from `PTMIN` to `PTMAX`, and the second one is of type `INCONE_PART_PDGID` and at distance from `DRMIN` to `DRMAX` and with p_T in range from `PTRATIO_MIN` to `PTRATIO_MAX` relative to the first particle, one should run: